 Well, so much for plans.
 Life sure does have a way of throwing you a curve once in awhile..

-Robert’s stomach had been really bothering him for some time and he was short of breath at times so he went to get things checked out on December 7th.
+Robert’s stomach had been bothering him and he was short of breath at times so he went to get things checked out on December 7th.
 The doctor gave him a very thorough exam and recommended a stress test which he had on the tenth.

 There were several doctors in his room when the test was over, all very concerned about possible blockage in one or more arteries, so we went ahead and had them schedule a cardiac catheterization for December 14th.
 The result was not good – we were told he needed a triple bypass as soon as possible.
 This was one rv adventure we hadn't planned on!